-Australian Eggs has teamed up with chef and food editor, Warren Mendes, to test just how creative you can be with eggs, by sharing classic recipes with a twist for favourites including scrambled, omelette and poached eggs.
+Chef and food editor, Warren Mendes is sharing classic recipes with a twist including scrambled, omelette and poached eggs!

 You may be surprised to hear you can cook delicious meringues on a BBQ, create a perfect omelette using sous vide or even scramble eggs in a rice cooker.
 We’ve tried and tested these, plus more, so you can recreate them at home and have some fun while cooking with eggs.

 Note: all hacks we tested using 59g (XL) eggs.

 - 4 large portobello mushrooms